mikenguyen13/data_analysis/_book/28-interrupted-time-series.md

 ## Interrupted Time Series {#sec-interrupted-time-series}

 Interrupted Time Series (ITS) is a powerful quasi-experimental method used to assess **how an intervention affects the level and/or trend of an outcome over time**.
-By analyzing long-term **pre- and post-intervention** data, ITS estimates what would have happened in the absence of the intervention---assuming the pre-existing trend would have continued unchanged.
+By analyzing long-term **pre- and post-intervention** data, ITS estimates what would have happened in the absence of the intervention, assuming the pre-existing trend would have continued unchanged.

 ITS is particularly useful when a **policy, treatment, or intervention is implemented at a distinct point in time**, affecting an entire population or group simultaneously.
 It differs from RDiT in that it typically models **both abrupt and gradual changes** over time rather than exploiting a sharp discontinuity.